mweiden/eink_display/DESIGN.md

 3. **Rendering Pipeline** (`eink_display/rendering/`)
    - A bundled Fastify/Puppeteer service owns both the Google Calendar fetch and the React rendering.
-   - The service queries Google Calendar directly using configured credentials, renders the JSX to HTML, and screenshots the root route at 2× device scale using headless Chromium.
+   - The service exposes HTML at `/` for debugging plus a `/png` endpoint that rasterizes the same layout via Puppeteer using the canonical fonts and CSS.
+Both routes accept an optional `now=<ISO8601>` query parameter so the caller can pin the highlighted time.
-   - `NodeRenderServer` manages the service lifecycle; `NodeRenderClient` only pulls the already-rendered PNG from the root path (no
+   - `NodeRenderServer` manages the service lifecycle; `NodeRenderClient` can pull either HTML or PNG, but the Python runtime always requests PNG frames for the display.
-     Python event payloads).
-   - Dependencies are vendored in `rendering/node_renderer` (React component, server harness, Google API client, and Chromium binary via `@sparticuz/chromium`).
+   - Dependencies are vendored in `rendering/node_renderer` (React component, server harness, Google API client).
    - Integration tests spawn the service to guarantee parity with the reference layout without requiring Google access (the server falls back to sample events in that case).